lockss/lockss-rtd-manual/docs/configuring.rst

 *  The configuration URL and preservation group or groups corresponding to the LOCKSS network your system is joining.

-*  The paths for the primary content storage area, any additional content storage areas, the data storage area, the temporary storage area, and the log storage area.
+*  The paths for the primary content storage area, any additional content storage areas, the state data storage area, the temporary storage area, and the log storage area.

    Each of these paths needs to be writeable by the ``lockss`` user.
 If this is not the case, set them up as ``root`` before running :program:`configure-lockss`.